 Let’s get started with the Microsoft Edge for Android Overview —

-The welcome screen itself asks to sign-in with Microsoft account, if you have an account then login else you can skip.
+The welcome screen itself asks to sign in with a Microsoft account; if you have an account, then log in; else, you can skip.
 The profile icon is visible at the top left corner with your profile picture.

 If you tap on the profile icon, it will take you to the profile management page, where you can sign out, make changes to sync settings and even add another Microsoft account sign-in.

 Using the profile icon tab, you can switch between personal and work profiles.

 The Homepage layout is a great feature that is missing even in Chrome for Android.
 The homepage layout option helps in customizing the homepage of the Edge for Android.
 You can enable or disable certain elements from the page layout option.

 There are typically 3 layouts + 1 custom layout option that you’re allowed to choose.
 The custom layout helps in toggling off the feature that you do not need.

 If you’re a minimalistic person who loves a clean interface as I do, then turning off all the elements in the custom layout is suggested.
 Learn more about custom homepage layout in Edge Android.

-The Microsoft Edge for Android has a search bar embedded on the homepage that helps in the quick search.
+The Microsoft Edge for Android has a search bar embedded on the homepage that helps quickly search.
 By default, the search bar works in Bing.com (Microsoft’s search engine).
 However, you can always change the search engine in Edge Android.

 You can do an image search and voice search along with the traditional text or keyword search using the search bar.
 You can even copy-paste OR enter the website URL directly in the search bar to launch a website.

 The image and voice search may request additional permissions to device storage and microphone.

 The Microsoft Edge for Android is embedded with the top site icons and shortcut links on the homepage.
-These top sites icons automatically change over time based on your browser usage and start reflecting the sites that ‘you’ have visited the most.
+These top site icons automatically change over time based on your browser usage and start reflecting the sites you have visited the most.

 You can also remove selected top sites from the list by tap-and-hold on icons to get more options.